ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 ### Install UIE Searcher on IBM WebSphere

-- Extract the uie-search folder from the UIE installation package to a folder on the server
+- Extract the `uie-search` folder from the UIE installation package to a folder on the server:

 	![uie-folder](.\images\image47.png)

 - Edit `searcher-SOLR-sample.xml` file under `/uie-search/samples/config/solr` folder
-- Update the following properties to match the specific environment and save the file
+- Update the following properties to match the specific environment and save the file:
 	- IndexGroup > ID = SODemo
 	- IndexManager > url = `http://<servername>:<port>/solr/SODemo`
 	- Property > name=”defaultIndexGroup” = SODemo